GCX-HCI/grandcentrix-LogALot-TransformAPI-sample/README.md

 To make things easier for now the transform is not incremental.
 Enabling incremental transformation would be a bit tricky for this transformer since in that case you could add the annotation to a public field and that means we have to process also the untouched classes since they could contain a field access to such a field.

-One important thing to safe you a lot of trouble: For some reasons Javassist often sees old versions of the runtime which is a problem if you add methods or change method signatures!
+One important hint to safe you a lot of trouble: For some reasons Javassist often sees old versions of the runtime which is a problem if you add methods or change method signatures!
 The solution is: Kill the Gradle daemon (gradlew --stop) after changing the runtime.
 (Or don't built via IDE and always use --no-daemon command line switch).

+There are tests for the plugin and the transform itself.
+Since we are using buildSrc the tests consequently also live in buildSrc.
+Downside of this is that importing the project into the IDE will fail if there are failing tests.

+The tests are low level unit tests using MockK and Kluent but don't use TestKit.
+Most challenging part in testing this is to test the actual byte code modifications.